The German Dative

 - “der Mann – dem Mann, die Frau – der Frau, das Kind – dem Kind.”

-Exceptions are some masculine nouns, which have the additional endings “-n” or “-en” in the dative.
+Exceptions are some masculine nouns that take the additional endings “-n” or “-en” in the dative.

 Welcome to language-easy.org!
 Well, as you have clicked on this article, I suppose that you are ready to learn everything about a basic element of German grammar, the German dative.
 Well, to many of you, this German case might sound quite familiar, as it also exists in the English language.
 Of course, here we call it also indirect object and it is often indicated by the prepositions “to” and “for” or pronouns like “me, him, us, them” and so.
 Although the German dative has a similar usage, its construction is completely different.